bksaiki/Minim/src/gc/README.md

 # Minim-GC
 Garbage collector developed for the [Minim](https://github.com/bksaiki/Minim) project.
-The Minim-GC is a conservative, generational, thread-local, Mark&Sweep garbage collector.
+The Minim-GC is a conservative, thread-local, Mark&Sweep garbage collector.
 It only works for 64-bit programs and is less efficient since it calls the underlying `malloc`.
 Much of this work is based on the [Tiny Garbage Collector](https://github.com/orangeduck/tgc) which in turn, borrows from the garbage collector from [Cello](https://github.com/orangeduck/Cello).